 - Equifax's Credit Report and Score – free 30-day trial.
 Equifax offers a 30-day free trial, then £14.95 a month.
 The paid-for service gives you access to your real-time credit report as well as daily email alerts whenever there are changes to your account, like a new search.
 To avoid being charged, you'll need to cancel your subscription at least 24 hours before the free trial is up.
 You can do this by going through 'My Account' and then 'Product Management' – alternatively you can cancel by calling 0800 014 2955.

 - Equifax's statutory credit report.
 A free credit report that you've got a legal entitlement to.
-A statutory credit report is done online, so it's quick and easy to access, but it won't usually include any of the 'extras' that you get with some subscription services, such as a guide credit score.
+A statutory credit report is done online, so it's quick and easy to access, but it won't usually include any 'extras' you get with some subscription services, such as a guide credit score.

 How to check all three in one go